 Another thing you should take care of is the test data.
 Due to the complexity of business processes in SAP, it is really important to efficiently handle your test data.
 Testers require data objects (debitors/creditors, material stock in warehouses, etc.) in certain states to meet their testing needs.
 This means that you need a possibility to easily generate data objects and track their state changes.
 On top of that, you need to have the desired test data prepared and ready-for-use in time.

-So be careful when choosing a test tool for testing SAP.
-Ideally you should choose a tool which offers everything you need out of the box like the Tricentis Tosca Testsuite.
+So be careful when choosing an SAP testing tool.
+Ideally you should choose a tool which offers everything you need out of the box like the Tricentis Tosca.
 If you choose the right tool, maintenance will actually be a breeze.